Cybersecurity in the Classroom

 That stays constant and is therefore more easily remembered.
 “It’s good for all of their school district mandated apps, of which there are four to eight depending on the grade level.
 A lot of the teachers may also bring in their own apps and they will also use the default user name and password,” she explains.
 “It follows them for every year they are in the district, from kindergarten right on through.”

-At Roosevelt Charter Academy in Colorado Springs, Colorado, LynDel Randash runs the computer lab and teaches K-5 reading.
+At Roosevelt Charter Academy in Colorado Springs, CO, LynDel Randash runs the computer lab and teaches K-5 reading.
 She strives to keep the password situation under control by giving kids an early introduction to computer hygiene and then drilling them until log-in becomes automatic.

 “When school first starts, we focus on rules and procedures, and then we practice logging in and out repeatedly.
-By the middle of the year 90 percent off second-graders can log in without a problem,” she says.
+By the middle of the year 90 percent of second-graders can log in without a problem,” she says.

 Tame the Sharing

 Good password management isn’t just about streamlining the sign-in process.
 It’s also about ensuring that kids resist that too-common temptation to share their online credentials with friends.
-One simple trick: Create a financial incentive for kids to keep mum, says Matt Vawter, a language arts teacher at Jennings County Middle School in Indiana.
+One simple trick: create a financial incentive for kids to keep mum, says Matt Vawter, a language arts teacher at Jennings County Middle School in Indiana.

 “The students have a basic password to get logged in, which is related to their grade level—and their lunch code,” he explains.
 “Students are pretty good about not sharing their password with others because they know that if someone has their password, they essentially have access to their lunch account.”